-NAV Net asset value per unit; the value of one unit of a unit class. prospectus This document.
+NAV Net asset value per unit; the value of one unit of a unit prospectus This document.

-regulated market A regulated market within the meaning of Directive 2004/39/EC and Directive 2014/65/EU, or any other market in an eligible country that the board considers to be regulated, regularly operating, recognised, and open to the public.
+regulated market A regulated market within the meaning of Directive 2004/39/EC and Directive 2014/65/EU, or any other market in an eligible country that the board considers to be regulated, regularly operating, recognised, and open to the sub-fund A sub-fund of the FCP.